 Table of Contents[Hide][Show]

-If you’re planning to travel with just a carry-on, you’ll need to be up to speed with your airline’s carry-on policy.
+If you plan to travel with just a carry-on, you’ll need to be up to speed with your airline’s carry-on policy.
 Each airline’s rules are different, so don’t just assume that what works for one, will work for all airlines.
-This is especially true if you’re flying a low-cost airline, like Frontier.
+This is especially true if you’re flying a low-cost airline, like Frontier, Allegiant, or Spirit.

-Low-cost airlines may have lower base fares, but if you aren’t careful, you’ll end up paying more because of all the “a la carte” fees they have.
+Low-cost airlines may have lower base fares, but if you aren’t careful, you’ll pay more because of all their “a la carte” fees.
 These include fees for both checked and carry-on luggage (as well as seat assignments, beverages, printing your boarding pass, etc..).

-Frontier allows one personal item onboard at no charge, but, like Spirit, they charge for both your carry-on bag and checked bags.
+Frontier allows you to bring one personal item onboard with you at no charge, but, like Spirit, they will charge for both your carry-on bag and checked bags.

 The personal item must fit under the seat in front of you, and the carry-on bag must be stowed in the overhead bin or it will have to be checked.